 Right now, television is more amenable to those “girls” Mr. Romano says aren’t bothering to step up (never mind that they’re not the ones who decide what movies get made), so it’s no surprise that those “girls” are cleaning up on the small screen.
 The success of The Mindy Project and New Girl and Girls should be proof enough that rom coms are still welcome—again, if they’re done right.

 “[They Came Together] is…strangely depressing,” writes Mr. Romano.
 I disagree—acknowledging the death of the rom com as we knew it (well, the Frankenstein monster it turned into, in the end) is welcome and necessary.
-We shouldn’t be trying to go back to the ‘90s and ‘00s; instead, we should dance around the funeral pyre of the old, hackneyed rom com, then give the talented women free reign to build something new and just plain better.
+We shouldn’t be trying to go back to the ‘90s and ‘00s; instead, we should dance around the funeral pyre of the old, hackneyed rom com, then give the talented women free rein to build something new and just plain better.

 Yes, rom coms are dead.
 Long live the rom com.